Dear God (Elton John song)

-"Dear God" is a song by English musician Elton John with lyrics by Gary Osborne.
-It's the sixth track on his 1980 album, 21 at 33.
-It is the shortest track on the album, and when released as a single, it failed to break any major charts.
-It did, however, reach No. 82 on the Australian singles chart.
+"Dear God" is a song by British musician Elton John with lyrics by Gary Osborne.
+It's the sixth track on his 1980 album 21 at 33.
+It is the shortest track on the album, and when released as a single, it failed to break any major charts, but reached No. 82 on the Australian singles chart.

 It was originally intended to be released with only the one B-side, "Tactics", but the actual release came as a double-disc set, with the other disc being "Steal Away Child" and "Love So Cold".
-Two tracks were later used as b-sides for the Too Low For Zero and Breaking Hearts albums, and did not surface on a CD until the release of the 2020 box set Jewel Box where all three B-side tracks were included.
+Two tracks were later used as B-sides for the Too Low for Zero and Breaking Hearts albums, and did not surface on a CD until the release of the 2020 box set Jewel Box where all three B-side tracks were included.